Love Your Loaf this National Bread Week (13th – 18th October 2014)

 - First Communion Colouring Competition

-- Make & Bake Competition (open to all Secondary school Home Economics students) - click here for more details
+- Make & Bake Competition (open to all Secondary school Home Economics students) - click here to find out how you could win a Samsung Galaxy Tab 4!

 So lets celebrate all that is great about Irish bread with National Bread Week (13th – 18th October 2014) and lets ‘Love Your Loaf’